Current Opportunities

 Skills & Experience

-• have strong legal writing skills and exceptional attention to detail;
+• Strong legal writing skills and exceptional attention to detail.

-• have superior client service skills and strong communication skills, including the ability to communicate with tact and diplomacy to develop/maintain good working relationships across a wide array of internal and external clients;
+• Superior client service and communication skills, including the ability to communicate with tact and diplomacy across a wide array of internal and external stakeholders.

-• be highly organized, self-motivated and proactive; eager to take ownership of projects and able to advance work independently;
+• A high degree of organization, self-motivation, and initiative, with the ability to take ownership of projects and advance work independently;

-• have a strong work ethic, a positive attitude and a commitment to shared success;
+• A strong work ethic and a commitment to shared success.

-• have strong knowledge of Microsoft Office and other Microsoft applications, along with experience working in a document management system and using a time entry billing system.
+• Strong proficiency in Microsoft Office, along with experience using a document management system and a time-entry billing system.

 Position Overview & Key Accountabilities